ece396-source-separation/ece396-source-separation.github.io/index.md

 ## Cocktail Party Problem

-The Cocktail Party Effect is the, "ability for people to focus their auditory attention on one source,"[^1] whether that be a friend at a party, or a waiter in a restaurant.
+The Cocktail Party Effect is the "ability for people to focus their auditory attention on one source,"[^1] whether that be a friend at a party, or a waiter in a restaurant.
 Humans, in general, are able to listen to mixed audio from many sources, and hone their focus on individual audio sources.

 {% include image.html url="assets/images/shadowing.png" description="Shadowing, a dichotic listening experiment, presents a participant with two different voice messages, and asks the participant to focus on one of the messages and repeat it aloud as a way of measuring perceptual ability." %}